danielver02/ALPS/input.md

 ### *&bM_spec_j*
-Bi-Maxwellian parameters; for species j.
+Bi-Maxwellian/cold-plasma parameters; for species j.
 Only used if use_bM=T.

 **`bM_nmaxs`**